 It's always amazed me that people can get so hung up on salary.
 Yes, your salary is important.
 You need a decent salary if you expect to provide yourself with the necessities of life and with some of your wants.
 However, a higher salary isn't going to cut it for you in every case.

-There are times that it's more important to pay attention to your disposable income.
+There are times when it's more important to pay attention to your disposable income.

 How Do I Define Disposable Income?

-You can figure out your own version of disposable income, but I like mine because it allows you to figure your cost of living into the equation, and determine whether or not you really are better off if you move somewhere new.
+You can figure out your own version of disposable income, but I like mine because it allows you to figure out your cost of living into the equation and determine whether or not you really are better off if you move somewhere new.

 Cost of Living and Your Disposable Income

 CNN Money has a handy cost-of-living calculator that can help you figure out where you would stand if you moved to another city.

 Right now, I live in Idaho Falls, ID.
 I sometimes miss living in Philadelphia (the place I lived just prior to my divorce).
 But I still really enjoy living here.
 I grew up here, and my parents and sister live here.
 There's a great community of people committed to doing good.